 Mary the Widow

 In the days after the assasination, Mary was seen not as a grieving widow, but as a woman behaving “unseemingly” for her position.
 She did not attend Lincoln’s funeral, but mourned alone as the country grieved for the fallen president.
+She remained in the White House until May 1865, when she moved to Chicago with sons Thomas Tad Lincoln and Robert Todd Lincoln and began her life as a widow.

 Lincoln’s successor, Andrew Johnson, did not bother to call on her, and the rest of the political establishment was more concerned with Mary’s removal from the White House than with her emotional state .
 Likewise, the city’s shopkeepers felt only the compulsion to press the widow for immediate payment of her debts.